Oh Hi There!

 So, You Wanna Be A Flight Nurse… The Remix: Interview your Interviewer

 This is part of a series I will tagline as A Retrospective from a “Senior” Flight Nurse.
 Years ago, as a shiny, new flight nurse I wrote about what it took to get me here.
 Many years have passed and with experience comes clarity.
 My goal with this new series is to guide you in your journey to the sky with both an optimistic albeit realistic view.
-I still maintain that if you want you, you can have it… but you need to learn what “having it” really entails.
+I still maintain that if you want it, you can have it… but you need to learn what “having it” really entails.

 Part 1 of this series discusses the hard questions you should be asking of your potential new flight agency.

 There’s a weird culture in flight medicine where candidates sometimes feel like they’re supposed to sit quietly in interviews, smile politely, and just feel grateful somebody picked them.
-Meanwhile you’re interviewing for a job that involves bad weather, sleep deprivation, adrenaline, operational risk, trauma, complex medicine, living with weirdos for 12-48 hours at a clip, and occasionally trying to keep someone alive in what is essentially a loud flying portapotty.
+Meanwhile you’re interviewing for a job that involves bad weather/sleep deprivation, adrenaline/operational risk/trauma/complex medicine/living with weirdos for 12-48 hours at a clip, and occasionally trying to keep someone alive in what is essentially a loud flying portapotty.

-Because here’s the thing nobody tells you early on in your career: every flight program has problems.
-Every single one.
-The important part isn’t whether issues exist.
-The important part is whether leadership is aware of them, honest about them, and actively trying to improve them.
+You should absolutely be asking uncomfortable questions.
+Not rude questions.
+Not gotcha questions.
+But honest ones because here’s the thing nobody tells you early on in your career: every flight program has problems.
+Every 👏single 👏one.
+The important part isn’t whether issues exist but whether or not leadership is aware of them, HONEST about them, and actively trying to improve them.
 If an agency can’t tolerate respectful questions during an interview, imagine what happens when you raise concerns after they hire you.

 The shiny helicopter, cool flight suit, and social media ✨aura✨ are the easy parts to sell.
 What’s harder to see from the outside is the operational culture underneath it all.
 Are crews supported when they decline unsafe flights?
 Is staffing chronically held together by caffeine, empty promises and incentive pay?
 Do clinicians feel respected?
 Is leadership visible?
 Are people leaving for normal life reasons… or sprinting for the exits because glossed over problems ?